Skip to main content

 When breastfeeding needs to be supplemented

-A combination can be the solution
+A combination may be the solution

-Breastfeeding and your everyday life
+Breastfeeding and your daily life

-Create a good breastfeeding routine
+Establish a good nursing routine

 When should I seek help?